jooy2/vutron/docs/src/en/project-structures/project-structure.md

 │  └─ testUtil.ts - Test utilities
-├─ .editorconfig - Editor recommended configuration file for IDE ├─ .eslintignore - List of files to be ignored by ESLint ├─ .eslintrc.json - ESLint rule configurations
-├─ .gitignore - List of files to not upload to Git
+├─ .editorconfig - Editor recommended configuration file for IDE ├─ .eslintignore - List of files to be ignored by ESLint ├─ .gitignore - List of files to not upload to Git
 ├─ .prettierignore - List of files to disable Prettier file formatting ├─ .prettierrc - Prettier rule configurations
 ├─ CODE_OF_CONDUCT.md - Files used only on GitHub
+├─ eslint.config.ts - ESLint rule configurations
 ├─ LICENSE - Project license file
 ├─ package.json - Node.js package configurations
 ├─ package-lock.json